 Dear Incoming or Prospective CCT Student,

 Welcome to the Critical and Creative Thinking Program, a unique and innovative inter-disciplinary graduate program offered only at UMass Boston [see overview of the program].
-The CCT Handbook provides a guide to joining and moving through the Program.
-The most current information about CCT activities and updates on future semesters' courses are available on the CCT website (www.cct.umb.edu) and through periodic email news postings.
-New students and others interested in CCT are encouraged to email the cctnews moderator to join the distribution list and email the program office (cct@umb.edu) to keep us informed of any changes in your email address.
+The CCT Handbook provides a step-by-step guide to joining and moving through the Program.
+The most current information about CCT activities and updates on future semesters' courses can be accessed via the CCT website (www.cct.umb.edu), which has links to a calendar, wiki, and regular news bulletins.
+Prospective students and others interested in CCT are encouraged to email the Program office to get added to the email distribution list.
+Please keep us informed of any changes in your email address.

-We would also value help getting CCT's website ( http://www.cct.umb.edu) linked in appropriate places and any good old word of mouth about CCT would be appreciated.
-To reach our target of new students each year, we need to reach out and find people who might not know about us.
+We would also value help getting CCT's website (http://www.cct.umb.edu) linked in appropriate places and any good old word of mouth about CCT would be appreciated.
+To reach our target of new students each year, we need to reach out and find people who might not have knows we exist but are thrilled when they find us.

 Finally, we view the CCT program as works-in-progress, which means that we encourage members of the CCT community to find opportunities to affirm what is working well and to suggest directions for further development.
 It helps our spirits to know that others are thinking about how the Program can move ahead.